Places for People

 Places for People - Saint Louis, MO

 Places For People is a detox and addiction treatment facility located at 4130 Lindell Boulevard in the 63108 zip code of Saint Louis, MO.
-As a detox center, it offers alcohol detox and opioid detox.
-The treatment program at Places For People includes general outpatient treatment, intensive outpatient treatment and regular outpatient treatment.
-Places For People offers treatment to people with trauma, teens and adult women.
-It accepts men and women into their treatment and detox program.
+As a detox center, it offers opioid detox and alcohol detox.
+The treatment program at Places For People includes intensive outpatient treatment, general outpatient treatment and outpatient detoxification.
+Places For People offers treatment to teens, people with dual diagnosis treatment and people with trauma.
+It accepts women and men into their treatment and detox program.

 Address: 4130 Lindell Boulevard, Saint Louis, MO 63108